All Episodes

 Well, you can safely throw that out the window.

-The president unloading in his first day back here at the White House, 16 tweets, mainly a mixture of talks and threats, including raising the prospect of nuclear war, a shot at North Korea's unpredictable leader in language that many people noted seemed better suited for the playground than the presidency.
+The president unloading in his first day back here at the White House, 16 tweets, mainly a mixture of taunts and threats, including raising the prospect of nuclear war, a shot at North Korea's unpredictable leader in language that many people noted seemed better suited for the playground than the presidency.

 Tweeter in cheat.